dweinflash/dweinflash.github.io/_posts/2025-10-24-on-call-agent.md

 ## Takeaways

-* RAG transforms static documentation into actionable knowledge, giving the agent a solid foundation for relevant and accurate responses.
+* Retrieval Augemented Generation (RAG) transforms static documentation into actionable knowledge, giving the agent a solid foundation for relevant and accurate responses.

-* MCP enables direct integration between Claude Sonnet and GitHub, allowing the agent to search and analyze the codebase in real-time for code exploration and system understanding.
+* Model Context Protocol (MCP) enables direct integration between Claude Sonnet and GitHub, allowing the agent to search and analyze the codebase in real-time for code exploration and system understanding.

 * Slack commands helped to create purpose-built workflows, with distinct commands for incident response, repository analysis and private messaging.